-In 36 patients with available CT or MRI of the abdomen and pelvis, CI found 3/10 (30%) local recurrences, 4/11 (36%) regional lymph nodes, 7/21 (33%) non-regional lymph nodes.
-In 47 patients with a BS, MRI or CT, bone or other distant metastases were found 6/13 (46%) times.
-CI was falsely positive in 10 patients (11%) in various anatomical locations (1 local node, 3 non-regional nodes, 4 in bones, 2 in lungs).
+regional lymph nodes, 7/21 (33%) non-regional lymph nodes.
+In 47 patients with a bone scan, MRI, or CT, bone or other distant metastases were found 6/13 (46%) times.

+CI was falsely positive in 10 patients (11%) in various anatomical locations (one local node, three non-regional nodes, four in bones, two in lungs).

-Accuracy of the simulated CI (Table 3)
+Accuracy of the simulated CI

 Using a 1 cm short-axis threshold on the CT of the PET/CT study for PSMA-detected regional and non-regional lymph nodes, results of positive nodal disease were populated for patients without available anatomical imaging (dedicated contrast-enhanced MRI or CT).
-Sensitivity and accuracy were 27% and 7% for regional lymph nodes and 31% and 9% for non-regional lymph nodes (see Table 4).
+Sensitivity and accuracy were 27% and 7% for regional lymph nodes and 31% and 9% for non-regional lymph nodes, respectively (Table 4).
 Because the detection criteria (positive 18F-DCFPyL PET) was used as the gold standard, specificity/positive predictive values are 100%, by definition.